The Thrilling Threes and Young Fours Program

 We read and sing every day.
 Stories are related to the current theme as well as ones that are relevant to the children's lives (new baby, moving, self-esteem, emotions) as well as favorites.
 Books are always available to children on their bookshelf.
 We also use felt board stories, puppets, finger plays, musical instruments and dance to enjoy our group times together.
 This is also a wonderful time to listen to each other and practice or focusing skills and taking turns.
 In addition to reading books to children at circle and story times, it is our policy to read to children whenever a child brings a book to a teacher and asks.

-Snack Time Eating snack together is a very popular time.
+Eating snack together is a very popular time.
 Healthy foods from at least 2 food groups are offered and water is offered to drink at snack and throughout the day.
 Children learn to serve themselves food and pour their own water.
 It is a great time to talk about healthy food and eating habits and to learn to take turns.
 There is lots of wonderful conversation that happens at this time.
 Teachers sit at each table, join in on the conversation, and suppport the children's emerging skills.

 Gross Motor Skills

 These skills are developed when children run, climb, ride bikes, dig and use wheelbarrows.
 Children have fun playing in our outdoor “patio” area and our large sand yard.
 The Back Yard is also visited where there are many natural things to play with including; pine cones, rocks, sticks, leaves while we look for birds, butterflies, bugs and collect materials for our nature collages.
 On the climbing structure in our sand yard, the climbing bars are very popular.
 The children first learn to hang and drop and can progress to working their way across.
 Inside, gross motor skills are developed while dancing, doing parachute play, stretching and doing yoga.